 Parents must provide their student(s) with the required uniform, except in the case of economically disadvantaged students as provided in the Texas Education Code.
 The Academy may provide a uniform voucher for such students.
 If you would like to request financial assistance, please contact the GHLS Office Staff, at info@greatheartslakeside.org for more information.

-Purchasing Note: Some components of the uniform must be purchased from Dennis Uniforms (www.dennisuniform.com) or FlynnO'Hara (, www.flynnohara.com) whereas other items can be purchased from other vendors.
+Purchasing Note: Some components of the uniform must be purchased from Dennis Uniforms or Flynn O'Hara whereas other items can be purchased from other vendors.
 Please see the note under each item.